aiven/aiven-docs/docs/products/clickhouse/howto/data-service-integration.md

 Connect an Aiven for ClickHouse® service with another Aiven service or external data source to make your data available in the Aiven for ClickHouse service.
 Depending on your use case, select either the managed-database integration or the managed-credentials integration.

 :::note[See also]
-For information on data service integraton types and methods available with Aiven for ClickHouse®, check out
+For information on data service integration types and methods available with Aiven for ClickHouse®, see
 [About Aiven for ClickHouse® data service integration](/docs/products/clickhouse/concepts/data-integration-overview).
 :::